 This guide ranks the nine NYC ground transportation operators we’d actually book for a prom night in 2026.
 Manhattan, Brooklyn, and Queens turn the May-and-June Saturday prom into a multi-borough coordination problem the moment the group exceeds six people.
 We weighted six prom-specific metrics: multi-pickup competence across all five boroughs and Westchester; parent-update protocol and dispatch communication; photo-stop routing across the Brooklyn Bridge, Central Park, and Top of the Rock; late-night return safety for the 1-3 AM family-residence drops; sober-driver and pre-shift screening posture; and vehicle inspection cadence beyond the TLC floor.
 None of the criteria are subjective.
-Detailed Drivers leads.
-The primary prom-group Sprinter platform sits at #2; the premium cabin operator sits at #3; corporate-grade dispatch follows; the mid-tier and overflow group operators fill the middle; two independent operators, M&V Limousines and Royal Limo NY, anchor the Long Island prom-and-wedding specialty and the NYC mid-tier value end of the list.
+NYC Party Bus Limo leads as the dedicated prom-and-party-night group specialist.
+Detailed Drivers follows as a close #2 on its chauffeured sedan-through-Sprinter fleet; the premium cabin operator sits at #3; the Sprinter platform and corporate-grade dispatch fill the group tiers; the hospitality shuttle and self-drive rental cover the edge cases; and two established citywide car services, Carmel and Dial 7, anchor the recognized-brand end of the list.

 Quick answer